 Teaching kids to ski is one of the greatest joys of a parent in a ski town.
 Here in Steamboat, kids hit the slopes as soon as they can walk!
 We recommend signing your children up with the Steamboat Ski Area’s Ski School or Kids Vacation Center options.
-Or if you have a good handle on things and want to get your kids out there yourself check out the Preview Lift at the base of the ski area to get your ski legs under you.
+Or if you have a good handle on things and want to get your kids out there yourself check out the Greenhorn Ranch area accessed by the Wild Blue Gondola to get your ski legs under you.
 Once you are ready to move up, ride the Gondola and take the Why Not trail all the way down.
 Locals tip, stop at the Teepees about half way down to give little legs a break and maybe a snack.

 Most restaurants in Steamboat Springs are family friendly with a few exceptions.
 We have some favorites that make dining out as a family an enjoyable experience (instead of a chore!).

 Fiesta Jalisco: A great family friendly Mexican option located between downtown and the mountain area.
 They can accommodate small and large parties alike.
 Delicious menu options.

 Mai Thai: A family run Thai restaurant located downtown.
 They are so friendly, love the little ones and the food is great!

 Mazzolas: A delicious Italian restaurant option located downtown.
 Everyone will leave here full and happy.